bertvv/ansible-role-vsftpd/README.md

 | `vsftpd_syslog_enable`        | true    | If enabled, log output goes to the system log (`journalctl -u vsftpd.service`)              |
 | `vsftpd_write_enable`         | true    | Controls whether any FTP commands which change the filesystem are allowed or not.           |

 Vsftpd options not provided in the list above can be added with `vsftpd_options` as a list of dicts with two fields, `key` and `value`. **Remark** that boolean options should be specified with `'YES'` or `'NO` *within quotes*.
-Otherwise the Jinja template engine will translate this into its own boolean representation, "True" and "False", respectively.
+Otherwise the Jinja template engine will interpret these values as booleans instead of strings an translate them into, "True" and "False", respectively.

 ```Yaml
 vsftpd_options: